Board does not Boot¶

 After this, these are the preparations you have to made in each OS before booting up the device.

-First, you need to install CP210x USB to UART Bridge VCP Drivers:
+First install the CP210x USB to UART Bridge VCP drivers:

 - Download link: CP210x USB to UART Bridge VCP Driver for Mac OS

-Verify the USB-to-TLL board is detected by your computer:
+Verify the USB-to-TLL board can be detected by your computer:

 screen /dev/cu.SLAB_USBtoUART 115200 -L

-You will see a blank terminal waiting for Raspberri Pi 3 input.
-It is time to turn it on.
+You will see a blank terminal waiting for the Raspberry Pi's input.
+Now it is time to turn it on.